gofed/gofed/docs/ABOUT.md

 if you update your spec files regurarly, go ahead and meet gofed.

-Gofed is a set of tools that automates the packaging process of golang development source codes [1].
+Gofed is a toolset that automates the packaging process of golang development source codes [1].

 It supports the following features: